Too Hot to Handle: Searching for Inflationary Particle Production in Planck Data: Methodology

-To generate the hotspot templates, we first implement the profile of Eq.~\eqref{eq: template-def} (with $g=1$), using $\ell_{\rm max}=3500$ and \texttt{camb}~\cite{Lewis:1999bs}\footnote{\url{https://camb.info/}} transfer functions defined across $1000$ logarithmically-spaced $k$-points in $[10^{-6},1]\,\,\Mpch$.
+To generate the hotspot templates, we first implement the profile of Eq.~\eqref{eq: template-def} (with $g=1$), using $\ell_{\rm max}=3500$ and \textsc{camb}~\cite{Lewis:1999bs}\footnote{\url{https://camb.info/}} transfer functions defined across $1000$ logarithmically-spaced $k$-points in $[10^{-6},1]\,\,\Mpch$.
 This is computed on the $1024^2$ flat-space pixel grid (using the flat-space distance $\theta = \mathrm{cos}^{-1}(\hn\cdot\hn_{\rm HS})$), and numerically convolved with the isotropic \textit{Planck} beam for each frequency of interest~\cite{2016A&A...594A...7P}.
 For efficiency, and to avoid the edges of the cut-out tiles, we limit to $\theta<\theta_{\rm max} = 0.1$~radian ($\approx 5\,\,\mathrm{deg}$) or, if larger, the scale at which the profile is less than $1\%$ of the peak; this practically restricts us to $\eta_\star \lesssim 1000$~Mpc.

 We apply a number of cuts to limit contamination of primordial hotspots from late-time contributions.
 For \textit{Planck} analyses, one could directly utilize public catalogs for this purpose \citep[{\it e.g.},][]{Planck:2015bin,Planck:2015koh}; to ensure consistency with the simulation-based tests below, we here measure them directly from the dataset (though we additionally compare any \textit{Planck} detection candidates to the public catalogs in the below).
-We first find all point sources with $\mathrm{SNR}\geq 10$ in any of the six frequency channels, using a modified version of the above algorithm (analyzing each dataset in turn with a beam-convolved point-source template).
-The union of these catalogs defines a full-sky point-source map (here computed at $N_{\rm side}=4096$), which we use as a mask, excising regions within $3\sigma_{{\rm beam},\nu}$ via a recursive search, given the beam-size $\sigma_{{\rm beam},\nu}$ in channel $\nu$ (which increases with decreasing frequency, from roughly $2'$ at 857 GHz to $4'$ at 100 GHz).\footnote{Recall that $\sigma_{\rm beam} = {\rm FWHM}_{\rm beam}/\sqrt{8 \ln 2}$, where FWHM is the full-width at half-maximum.}
+We first find all point sources with $\mathrm{SNR}\geq 10$ in any of the six frequency channels, using a modified version of the above algorithm (analyzing each dataset in turn with a beam-convolved point source template).
+The union of these catalogs defines a full-sky point source map (here computed at $N_{\rm side}=4096$), which we use as a mask, excising regions within $3\sigma_{{\rm beam},\nu}$ via a recursive search, given the beam-size $\sigma_{{\rm beam},\nu}$ in channel $\nu$ (which increases with decreasing frequency, from roughly $2'$ at 857 GHz to $4'$ at 100 GHz).\footnote{Recall that $\sigma_{\rm beam} = {\rm FWHM}_{\rm beam}/\sqrt{8 \ln 2}$, where FWHM is the full-width at half-maximum.} \resub{Whilst most \textit{Planck} analyses exclude all point sources with $\mathrm{SNR}\geq 5$, we use a less conservative choice in this work matching the \textit{Planck} tSZ cluster analysis \citep{Planck:2015koh}.
+This ensures that we do not `over-mask' and miss any hotspot candidates; to check for residual contamination, we compare the hotspot catalog to the set of $\mathrm{SNR}\geq 5$ point sources in the post-processing step.}